rte-france/grid2viz/README.md

                         environment)
-  --port PORT           The port to serve grid2viz on. (default to 8050) --debug               Enable debug mode for developers. (default to False)
+  --port PORT           The port to serve grid2viz on. (default to 8050) --debug               Enable debug mode for developers. (default to False) --n_cores             Number of cores to generate cache or load cache faster (default to 1) --cache               Create upfront all necessary cache for grid2viz, to avoid waiting for some cache generation online (default to False)
 ```

 For example: